hassanZamir/p1/README.md

 Basic movie effects:

 Composed Object: The spaceship will be a manually composed object consisting of multiple scene graph nodes.
+Illumination: Multiple light sources will be used to light up the spaceship and the environment.
+One of the light sources will be moving in the scene.
 Automated camera flight: The camera will start automatically, following the spaceship as it travels through space for 30 seconds.

 Special effects: